NPPC-UK/PlantReader/README.md

 # PlantReader
 Plant imaging with SLR cameras and RFID tag reader

+gphoto2 is needed to control the attached cameras.
+It can be found here: http://gphoto.sourceforge.net/

 -----Full list of scripts used as part of SLR camera image capture

 camera_script.py